abhiseksr/filer/README.md

 # WebApp Deployment using Kubernetes

-This repository contains Kubernetes manifests for deploying the "WebApp" application.
+This repository contains Kubernetes manifests for deploying the "FileInfo" application.
 The application is deployed as a single replica Deployment and exposed via a NodePort Service.

 ## Introduction